Tulip-Dev/tulip/README.md

 If you are a Windows user, we recommend to use the UCRT version of [MSYS2](http://www.msys2.org/) as it greatly facilitates the build of Tulip on that platform (notably by providing up to date compilers and precompiled dependencies).
 A dedicated batch file [msys2_build.bat](bundlers/win/msys2_build.bat) is available for MSYS2 build.

-Hints on how to build Tulip for MSVC can be found in [appveyor_msvc.bat](appveyor_msvc.bat) currently used for continuous integration on [AppVeyor](https://www.appveyor.com/).

 ## References

  [Tulip web site](https://tulip.labri.fr) has a dedicated page for [Tulip bibliography](https://tulip.labri.fr/site/?q=tulip-biblio).